Kanidm OIDC with Proxmox VE – Configuration Guide

 Kanidm Client Config

-When running the Kanidm client on the same machine, we can now simply create a new config file in ~/.config/kanidm with the following content:
+When running the Kanidm client on the same machine, create a config file in ~/.config/kanidm with the following content:

 Create Users